Eamon18/AVEDS/README.md

 Now put your code in the src folder within the package folder Then put a .launch file in the launch folder

+OR <--easier (no launch file necessary)
+$mkdir scripts
+and put your .py file in scripts

 Lastly: